-Shuffled to sit on a nearby boulder and stretched the injured leg out, grimacing as he did so, Krele nodding knowingly.
+Shuffled to sit on a nearby boulder and stretched the injured leg out, grimacing as he did so, as Krele nodded knowingly.

-The leg was swollen and wrapped with poultices that she knelt to remove and freshen as he sat perfectly still, the look of rebuke on his face one that Eku was all too familiar with.
+The leg was swollen and wrapped with poultices that she knelt to remove and freshen while the nesibindi sat perfectly still, the look of rebuke on his face one that Eku was all too familiar with.